 Technology is the solution.
 The challenge with technology is finding the one that actually makes the job simpler and doesn’t just patch solutions into place.

 Single platforms built on AI and machine-learning eliminate extra steps, support and training needs.
-Plus, these technologies can process and find connections between billions of data points in seconds.
+Plus, these enterprise SEO solutions can process and find connections between billions of data points in seconds.

 Scaling isn’t all about technology, though.

 Oftentimes, scaling also involves working with specialized resources to provide support and services outside the core competencies of the enterprise team.
 It could mean working with an agency to do the data analysis.

 There are a lot of different ways to arrange the resources, the key is to use the ones that make it easiest for the most people to get the most done.

 How to Build Your SEO Center of Excellence

 The principles behind the SEO Center of Excellence can be implemented by any organization, at any level of SEO.
 They must be adapted based on the enterprise’s experience with SEO, but it can be done.

 The first step is to think about SEO differently, viewing it as focused on the user’s search experience rather than appeasing search engines.